 If anticipated losses and LAE exceed Citizens' recorded unearned premium reserve, a premium deficiency is recognized by recording an additional liability for the deficiency.
 Citizens anticipates investment income as a factor in the premium deficiency calculation.
 For purposes of determining premium deficiencies, contracts are grouped in a manner consistent with how Citizens' policies are marketed, serviced, and measured for the profitability of such contracts.
 Additionally, Citizens' premium deficiency calculation is performed separately for the Accounts.
-At December 31, 2017 and 2016, management determined that no premium deficiency reserve was required.
+At December 31, 2018 and 2017, management determined that no premium deficiency reserve was required.

 Premiums receivable includes amounts due from policyholders for billed premiums.
 Billings are calculated using estimated annual premiums for each policy and are paid either through an installment plan offered by Citizens or in their entirety at the inception of the policy.
-An allowance for doubtful accounts is recorded for the estimated uncollectible amounts, and amounted to \$1,854 and \$1,496 at December 31, 2017 and 2016, respectively.
+An allowance for doubtful accounts is recorded for the estimated uncollectible amounts, and amounted to \$451 and \$1,854 at December 31, 2018 and 2017, respectively.

-Premium revenues and associated costs for policy fees and inspection fees are recognized in accordance with the rates, rules, and forms as filed with the Office and included within net premiums earned and other income, respectively.
+Premium revenues and associated policy fees and inspection fees are recognized in accordance with the rates, rules, and forms as filed with the Office and included within net premiums earned and other income, respectively.